danghung1202/awesome-note/episerver.md

-# EpiServer Notes
+# EpiServer CMS and Commerce Notes

 ## How to override, decorate the default implement of the class in EpiServer

 > Conditions: The class must to register as service via IOC using StructureMap or any IOC framework which support Decorate pattern

-Based on my experience when working on some Epi commerce projects, depend on if the default implement has the method which can be override, there are two ways to archive it
+Based on my experience when working on some Epi commerce projects, depend on if the default implement class has the method which can be override, there are two ways to archive it

 ### **The default implement have the method which can be override (has `virtual` keyword)**